MinimallyCorrect/TickThreading/README.md

 ---------
 TickThreading is built using Ant. astyle is also required for linux users.

 * Install JDK 7.
-Set your JDK_HOME environment variable to your JDK 7 install apth
+Set your JDK_HOME environment variable to your JDK 7 install path
 * Checkout this repo and run: `gradlew.bat setupDecompWorkspace setupDevWorkspace build`
 * Make some Tea/Coffee/Yuanyang and watch youtube videos while Forge takes 15 minutes to set up